OmengU/quap/documentation/documentation.typ

 }} />
 ```
 ]
-Once selected, the local state of the icon is changed and the Picker is made not visible.
+Once selected, the local state of the icon is changed, and the Picker is not visible.
 If both a name and icon have been selected, the Player can join the Game.
 Before that, a connection to the Game Hub has to be created.
 In the case of the join Game page, this connection is declared with the `useRef()` Hook.
-This is necessary since a state change, and thus a Component rerender, is triggered every time the Player enters a new character in a text field.
-This would cause the connection to be restarted each time this happens.
+Doing so is necessary since a state change, and thus a Component rerender, is triggered every time the Player enters a new character in a text field, which would cause the connection to be restarted each time this occurs.
 #code-snippet(caption: "Start Connection to Hub in Frontend")[
 ```ts
 useEffect(() => {